Homeschooling in Colorado Made Understandable by DoNotPay

 - Details of the person designated to teach the child

-This may sound a bit complicated, but DoNotPay is here to make your life easier—we can prepare your letter of intent for you and even send it on your behalf!
+This may sound a bit complicated, but DoNotPay is here to make your life easier—we can and even send it on your behalf!

 Children who have been homeschooled can benefit from a much rounder, more fulfilling education than the traditional school system offers—DoNotPay is committed to helping you along the homeschooling road!